 This dish follows that principle.
 Very thinly sliced pork was seasoned with salt, pepper and lemon juice, stir fried in olive oil until lightly browned and, when the pork was almost done, finely chopped garlic and cubes of carrot and zucchini were added.
 By the time the meat was cooked through, the vegetables were done just right, still slightly crisp, and the garlic has done its wonders by infusing its flavors on the meat and veggies apart from perfuming the entire kitchen.

-- 70 to 80 g. of spaghetti (or your preferred pasta shape), cooked in salted water until al dente
+- 70 to 80 grams spaghetti (or your preferred pasta shape), cooked in salted water until al dente

 - juice of a quarter of a lemon